arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 The second step is that every time that you have an `Either` value resulting from another computation (like `f` and `g` above), you need to call `bind`.
-This "injects" any potential error value in the context, and continues normal execution otherwise.
+This short-circuits the current calculation in case of error and continues with normal execution otherwise.
 In this style you don't need to use any function to compose computations, you use regular Kotlin idioms with some `bind`s sprinkled.
-In fact you could have written the previous code in one single line:
+In fact, you could have written the previous code in one single line:

 ```kotlin